Shutterstock / marekuliasz

 This squash, also known as Bohemian or sweet potato squash, is cylindrical in shape and features pale yellow skin with green stripes.
 Its rind is more delicate than most, making it easy to work with.
 When cooked, the orange flesh tastes very similar to sweet potatoes with an earthy flavor.
 The skin is edible, and because of its shape, it lends itself well to stuffed dishes.
 Delicata is most often roasted, steamed or microwaved.
 Store whole delicata squash for up to three months.

 Large and bumpy, Hubbard squash has orange, green or grey-blue extra-hard skin with sweet-tasting orange flesh.
 Because of its size, it’s usually sold precut and seeded.
-You can peel and boil, roast, bake or steam Hubbard squash, but it’s best for mashing or pureeing and turning into pie.
+You can peel and boil, roast, bake or steam Hubbard squash, but it’s best for mashing or pureeing and turning into pie, like this alternative to pumpkin pie.
 Store it whole for up to six months.

 Small and squat and most commonly available with dark green skin, this Japanese variety of squash is also known as Japanese pumpkin.
 The sweet, bright orange flesh tastes like a cross between pumpkin and sweet potato.
 Mash it up and use it as a thickener for soups and stews, stuff it with figs and carrots or cut it into chunks for tempura, as it is widely used in Japan.
 Store whole kabocha squash for up to one month.

 If you’ve been searching for a low-cal alternative to pasta, this is it.
 Spaghetti squash is cylindrical in shape with pale to bright yellow skin—the yellower the riper.
-Once cooked, you can scrape the flesh into strings similar to spaghetti noodles (with approximately 165 fewer calories and 30 fewer carbohydrates per cup), then use it as a healthy substitute in dishes like Chicken Florentine Meatballs or Turkey Stroganoff.
+Once cooked, you can scrape the flesh into strings similar to spaghetti noodles (with approximately 165 fewer calories and 30 fewer carbohydrates per cup), then use it as a healthy substitute in dishes like Chicken Florentine Meatballs.
 Whole spaghetti squash can be stored at room temperature for several weeks.

 10. Sugar Pumpkin